Evolution of circumstellar discs in young star-forming regions: Results

-In Figure \ref{fig:q} we show the Q parameter in time for each of our simulations, along with values for several observed regions.
+In Figure \ref{fig:q} we show the Q parameter at time for each of our simulations, along with values for several observed regions.
 The Q parameter of the simulations is calculated from a 2D projection of the stellar distances, and considers only stars with masses $M_* > 0.5 \mathrm{\ M}_{\odot}$.
 In Table \ref{table:obs} we summarize the values for Q and the estimated ages for each region, along with the corresponding references.
-The simulation results span a range of $\mathrm{Q} \sim 0.6$ to $\mathrm{Q} \sim 1.5$.
-This means that in certain runs some substructure is still present, while others result in smoother regions.
-This result can greatly vary depending on stellar membership.
-Regions with lower Q, such as Corona Australis \citep{parker2014b}, Cygnus OB2 \citep{wright2014}, and Taurus \citep{cartwright2004} are highly substructured.
-In observations of star-forming regions, Q might vary depending on membership uncertainty \citep{parker2012}.
-This leads to some regions having more than one value of Q, such as Corona Australis, Chamaeleon, the ONC, Ophiuchus, and Upper Scorpio.
+The simulation results span a range of $\mathrm{Q} \sim 0.5 - 0.8$ when star formation starts and evolve to $\mathrm{Q} \sim 0.9 - 1.1$.